jennycodingnow/retro-video-store/README.md

 - Listing videos checked out to a customer, custom endpoint
 - Listing customers who have checked out a video, custom endpoint
 - Listing customer rental history, custom endpoint
-- Adding sorting and pagination with query parameters for listing customerss, customers who have checked out a video, and videos checked out to a customer
+- Adding sorting and pagination with query parameters for listing all customers, customers who have checked out a video, and videos checked out to a customer

 ## How to Complete and Submit